Agree with our rating?

-- Complaints & Service: Smart Card Merchant Services has received more than 20 public complaints.
+- Complaints & Service: Smart Card Merchant Services has received nearly 40 public complaints.

-- BBB Rating: Smart Card Merchant Services has an “F” rating with the Better Business Bureau and has received 11 complaints and 9 reviews in the last 3 years.
+- BBB Rating: Smart Card Merchant Services has an “F” rating with the Better Business Bureau and has received 3 complaints and 1 review in the last 3 years.

 - Sales & Marketing: Smart Card Merchant Services hires independent sales agents and has received a high number of complaints about its sales practices.

 Should You Trust Smart Card Merchant Services?